Abstention/sentinelscope/docs/Performance-Tuning.md

 - DNS resolution concurrency ~50; increase to 100–200 with reliable DNS
 - Add more wordlist entries for depth (at cost of time)

+### DNS
+- Queries are synchronous; bulk DNS may benefit from local caching resolvers

 ### HTTP headers
 - Already fast; consider batching multiple URLs via shell loops